Multitudes

 ERIK: A… gradual… cessation of consciousness?

-KRISTJAN: Right on!
-A gradual process — but with a definite end.
+KRISTJAN: Right!
+A gradual process… but with a definitive end!
 There is that final twitch, the last chemical reaction… the… the final electric impulse past which you cease to be.

 ERIK: Sure.

-KRISTJAN: A stochastic quantum process, wouldn’t you agree?
+KRISTJAN: A stochastic, quantum event… wouldn’t you agree?
 As you reach the threshold, two parallel realities arise: one in which the lights go out and another in which you somehow get to draw another labored breath.

 ERIK: Ah.

-ERIK: But doesn’t that also imply the possibility of eternal bliss?
-A copy of me that cheats death in good fortune and good health?
+ERIK: But hold up… doesn’t that also imply the possibility of eternal bliss?
+A copy of me that never ages, that lives forever without a worry in mind?

 👉 For more offbeat stories, click here, here, and elsewhere.